 Shop the Men's Patagonia Storm Racer JacketShop the Women's Patagonia Storm Racer Jacket

-When it comes to running in cold, windy weather, we found that the Capilene Cool fabric of the Patagonia Wind Shield Pants kept us warm when temperatures dropped, and the wind picked up.
-These softshell pants are lightweight and stretchy, and they work well for temperatures hovering on either side of freezing.
-Breathable panels strategically located along the lateral legs and behind the knees help with temperature regulation.
-Because these pants have a bit of a generous cut, it’s possible to add some thin layers underneath for running in really low temperatures.
-A set of tall socks and a pair of tighter running shorts can do a lot for added warmth.
-The cut of the pants allows for a full range of motion, and they’re comfortable to wear, providing the little bit of extra warmth that can make all the difference during a mountain run.
+Because these pants have a bit of a generous cut, it’s possible to add some thin layers underneath for running in low temperatures.
+A set of tall socks and a pair of tighter running shorts can provide added warmth.
+The cut of the pants allows for a full range of motion, and they’re comfortable to wear, providing a little extra warmth that can make all the difference during a mountain run.

 The waistband is wide, soft, and stretchy, and an external drawcord is easy to cinch down.
 With a small pocket on either side, these pants are ready to carry small items like keys, a headlamp, or extra gloves.

-These pants are far from waterproof, but they do a reasonable job of shedding light moisture.
-The DWR coating helps water bead, but they will soak through in heavy precipitation.
-But when it comes to doing what they’re designed for, cutting the wind, they perform admirably.
+These pants are far from waterproof but do a reasonable job of shedding light moisture.
+The DWR coating helps water bead, but it will soak through in heavy precipitation.
+However, when it comes to cutting the wind, they perform admirably.
 At only 9.3 ounces, they’re easy to carry in a pack when you don’t need them.

 Shop the Men's Patagonia Wind Shield PantsShop the Women's Patagonia Wind Shield Pants

-Shop the Black Diamond Wind Hood GridTech GlovesBest Insulated Jacket: Montane Fireball Nano Hooded Jacket ($240)
+Shop the Craft ADV Lumen Hybrid GloveBest Insulated Jacket: Montane Fireball Nano Hooded Jacket ($240)

-We loved the light weight of this jacket and the fact that it packs down into its own pocket, making it easy to store in a running pack.
-While not great for runs where there’s precipitation, it’s a great insulator for cold and dry days.
+We loved this jacket’s light weight and the fact that it packs down into its own pocket, making it easy to store in a running pack.
+While it’s not great for runs with precipitation, it’s an excellent insulator for cold and dry days.

 We found that this jacket ran a bit smaller than many others, so if you’re in between sizes, it’s worth sizing up.